 You can plan your investments at the beginning of the previous year to avoid any mistakes at the end in a hurry.

-For instance, if you want to invest in a long term investment scheme to get tax free income in addition to section 80C deduction, then investing in public provident fund can be a better choice.
-You can invest up to a maximum amount of Rs 1,50,000 in a year to get tax benefits.
+For instance, if you want to invest in a long term investment scheme to get tax free income in addition to section 80C tax deduction, then investing in public provident fund can be a better choice.
+You can invest up to a maximum amount of Rs 1,50,000 in a year to get tax deduction under section 80C.

 A public provident fund is falling into the EEE category.
 This means investing into PPF is exempt, interest income generated every year is exempt and maturity proceeds is also exempted.

 If your interest from bank Fixed deposit per year is Rs.
 40, 000 or more, then bank will deduct tax (TDS) at the rate of 10% from your interest income.
 In case of senior citizen, this limit is Rs.
 50,000.
 If you are not taxable then tax deduction (TDS) on interest income from a fixed deposit can be avoided by submitting form 15G or 15H to the bank.
 Don’t forget to quote your Permanent account number or PAN in these forms or else it will be treated as invalid.